 Anti-anxiety drugs may not be safe during pregnancy and nursing.
 Women taking these drugs before pregnancy are urged to discuss their medication regimen with their OB/GYN before conception or at the first signs of pregnancy.
 Alternative options or dosage adjustments may be needed for the safest pregnancy possible.
 When anti-anxiety medications are prescribed during pregnancy, it is important to notify one’s prenatal medical team of these and all new prescriptions.

 How prevalent is anxiety?

-Estimates indicate 4.5% of the global population suffers an anxiety disorder, with females being twice as likely than men (5.2% and 2.8%, respectively) to develop it.
+Estimates indicate 4.5% of the global population suffers from an anxiety disorder, with females being twice as likely as men (5.2% and 2.8%, respectively) to develop it.
 Approximately 29% of the US population is expected to experience an anxiety disorder at some time in life.

 Except for substance abuse, anxiety disorder is the most common psychiatric condition in the US population.
 Anxiety disorders account for more workplace disabilities than any other cause.

 What is Anxiety Disorder?
 National Institute of Mental Health.
 National Institutes of Health. n.d.
 Web.
 6 Oct.
 2014.

 Anxiety Disorders.
 American Psychiatric Association.
 American Psychiatric Association. n.d.
 Web.
 6 Oct.
 2014.